Hyzon Motors issues business update, confirms 2021 prior guidance and on track for 2022

 - Continued technological innovations, commercial partnership developments support growing customer pipeline

-ROCHESTER, N.Y., July 13, 2021 /PRNewswire/ -- Hyzon Motors Inc., a leading global supplier of zero-emission hydrogen fuel cell-powered commercial vehicles, announced today updates to orders, memoranda of understanding (MoUs) and technological developments, ahead of its business combination with Decarbonization Plus Acquisition Corporation (NASDAQ: DCRB).
+ROCHESTER, N.Y., July 13, 2021 /PRNewswire/ -- Hyzon Motors Inc., a leading global supplier of zero-emission hydrogen fuel cell-powered commercial vehicles, announced today updates to orders and non-binding memoranda of understanding (MoUs) and technological developments, ahead of the proposed business combination with Decarbonization Plus Acquisition Corporation (NASDAQ: DCRB).
+The consummation of the proposed business combination is subject to satisfaction or waiver of customary closing conditions.

-Hyzon's innovation extends beyond the fuel cell as the company seeks to ease the transition to hydrogen for fleet operators.
-Through a recently announced agreement with Chart Industries, the partners expect to develop an ultra-heavy-duty truck with a range of 1,000 miles powered by liquid hydrogen.
+Hyzon's innovations extends beyond the fuel cell as the company seeks to ease the transition to hydrogen for fleet operators.
+Through a recently announced agreement with Chart Industries, the partners expect to develop an ultra-heavy-duty truck with a range of 1,000 miles, powered by liquid hydrogen.

 To address growing hydrogen infrastructure needs, the company is investing in developing the initial hydrogen production and supply hubs as it builds out the previously announced global hydrogen hub network.
 Through these hubs, fleet operators should be able to access local, scalable hydrogen with projected total cost of ownership to reach parity with diesel vehicles in 12-18 months, without subsidies.
-The first hub is expected to be built in California with Raven SR; two more are slated to open in the Netherlands this fall.
+The first hub is expected to be built in California with Raven SR, subject to signing a definitive agreement; two more are expected to open in the Netherlands this fall.
 Additional hubs providing gaseous and liquid hydrogen are being developed with other partners globally.

 Supporting the global hydrogen ecosystem, Hyzon launched the Hyzon Zero Carbon Alliance on Earth Day 2021.
 The alliance, a consortium of companies that operate along all points of the hydrogen value chain, includes founding members such as Bank of America, TotalEnergies, AXA and NEOM.
 The consortium aims to align organizations that are currently active participants in the hydrogen economy, leveraging their experience and expertise to accelerate the transition to a zero-emissions reality.
 In an initial expansion, the alliance recently admitted Woodside Energy, Australia's leading natural gas producer.